The Ultimate Earl Grey Milk Tea (Rich Cold Brew Method)

 What Does Cold Brew Earl Grey Milk Tea Taste Like?

+Unlike traditional hot-brewed milk teas, which can lean sharp or astringent if overbrewed, the cold-brew yields an incredibly rounded flavor profile.
 The cold brew version of Earl Grey milk tea is smooth and creamy with notes of citrus and vanilla.
-The bergamot flavor isn’t as strong, and reminds me of a tea creamsicle slightly sweetened or an Earl Grey pudding.
-It’s really unlike any regular milk tea you’ll have since this has more milk which makes it more creamy.
+The bergamot flavor isn’t as strong, and reminds me of a tea creamsicle, slightly sweetened, or an Earl Grey pudding.
+It’s really unlike any regular milk tea you’ll have since this has more milk, which makes it more creamy.
 You could say it’s a strongly tea-flavored milk!

 There’s also a subtle malt flavor as well, which really enhances the drink.